 Are you losing revenue on your site because you’re not making the right offers to your customers?
 If you’re not offering popup coupons, you’re definitely missing out…

-There are plenty of reasons why adding popup coupons makes sense.
+Adding popup coupons just makes sense.
 More than half of your customers won’t even shop unless you offer a coupon.
 According to Kissmetrics, 86% of consumers say coupons influence their choice of brand.

 The same research shows that people who use coupons spend 57% more, and coupons also improve customer satisfaction and loyalty.